yetulaxman/linux-2/_tutorials/00-course-preliminaries.md

 ## Getting Started with Course Environment

-1. Start your VirtualBox set-up for your course if you have not done so.
+1. Start VirtualBox set-up for your course if you have not done so.

    Download VirtualBox image for course from CSC's [Allas objects storage](https://a3s.fi/Biocontainer/BioContainer.ova) and set-up VirtualBox